 Good team members, the right tools and practical training shouldn't be under valued, but that doesn't replace mentally being on your game.

 It's not enough to just know how to use the tools, or be well practiced or to have a cohesive team.
-Rescue is a thinking game, and the people who can plan ahead, see something coming and be ready for it are worth their weight in gold.
+Rescue is a thinking game, and the people who can plan ahead, see something coming and are ready for it.

 How many of us can say that we are "masters" of our craft and how many want to be?
 Chances are, if you're reading this column, you're already a student of the trade, which makes you a cut above the rest.
 But there is a lifetime of learning to be done and every day is a school day in our profession.